 Joyce Schwensen is an experienced Seattle adoption attorney who assists birth parents and adoptive parents in their shared goal of giving a child a good home.
 Joyce Schwensen has years of experience helping parents and potential parents with adoption, both as an attorney and as the former Executive Director of an adoption agency.

 Joyce Schwensen helps Washingtonians with a wide range of adoptions, including independent private adoptions, extended family and grandparent adoptions, stepparent and second-parent adoptions and re-adoptions after international adoptions.
 She also assists parents who have used assisted reproduction with the legal issues they face.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 and set up a consultation to discuss your potential adoption.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 and set up a consultation to discuss your potential adoption.